kilianpaquier/craft/README.md

   craft upgrade [flags]

 Flags:
       --dest string    destination directory where craft will be upgraded / installed -h, --help           help for upgrade
-      --major string    which major version to upgrade / install (must be of the form 'v1', 'v2', etc.) - mutually exclusive with --minor option
+      --major string   which major version to upgrade / install (must be of the form "v1", "v2", etc.) - mutually exclusive with --minor option
-      --minor string    which minor version to upgrade / install (must be of the form 'v1.5', 'v2.4', etc.) - mutually exclusive with --major option
+      --minor string   which minor version to upgrade / install (must be of the form "v1.5", "v2.4", etc.) - mutually exclusive with --major option
-      --prerelease      whether to install prereleases or not
+      --prereleases    whether prereleases are accepted for installation or not

+Global Flags:
+      --log-format string   set logging format (either "text" or "json") (default "text") --log-level string    set logging level (default "info")
 ```

 ## Craft file